yabinmeng/nosqlbench-build-docs/site/content/reference/core_activity_params.md

 **WARNING:**
 When using the cyclerate and striderate options together, operations are delayed based on both rate limiters.
-If the relative rates are not synchronised with the side of a stride, then one rate limiter will artificially throttle the other.
+If the relative rates are not synchronised with the size of a stride, then one rate limiter will artificially throttle the other.
 Thus, it usually doesn't make sense to use both of these settings in the same activity.